Frequently Asked Questions

 WHY WAS THE SCHOLARSHIP EXPANDED TO INCLUDE OTHER COLLEGES AND UNIVERSITIES?

 For two reasons.
-The first was that there was a pool of really terrific seniors who were not eligible for the scholarship because it was initially restricted to someone interested in attending only Fairfield University.
+The first was that there was a pool of really terrific seniors who were not eligible for the scholarship because it was initially restricted to someone only interested in attending Fairfield University.
 The second was that we wanted the opportunity to explore the possibility of expanding the concept of matching our awards with other colleges and universities.

 return to questions